psd-tools/psd-tools/README.rst

 Not implemented:

-* reading of CMYK, Duotone, LAB, etc. images;
+* reading of Duotone, LAB, etc. images;
 * many image resource types and tagged blocks are not decoded (they are attached to the result as raw bytes);
 * raw Descriptor values (like EngineData) are not decoded;